-The vbroker.se.default.xxx.tp.xxx property is recommended when vbroker.se.default=iiop_tp.
-When using with ThreadSession, it is recommended that you use the vbroker.se.iiop_ts.scm.iiop_ts.xxx property.
+We recommend that you use the vbroker.se.default.xxx.tp.xxx property when vbroker.se.default is set to iiop tp.
+When using with ThreadSession, we recommend that you use the vbroker.se.iiop ts.scm.iiop ts.xxx property.